TomerGamerTV/Morpher-Shift-Manager/readme.md

 # Morpher Shift Manager

-This python script is an assistant for morphers to make their logging job eaiser, all you have to do is input a number on your keyboard and it will add the points and log time too!
+**This python script is an assistant for morphers to make their logging job eaiser, all you have to do is input a number on your keyboard and it will add the points and log time too!**

+_This script was mainly created for use inside custom [SCP:RP](https://roblox.com/games/5041144419) servers on roblox._